 Washing Your Fancy Work

-"Pulling out" Instructions for Your Fine Crocheted Pieces
+Pulling Out and Shaping Your Fine Crocheted Pieces

-Starching Instructions for crocheted items
+Starching Instructions for Crocheted Items

 Some people opt to starch their crocheted items.
 This can be done after pieces are washed.

 What are your favorite crocheted items?

 © 2008 Athlyn Green